 - According to firms manufacturing these alcohol-based hand cleaners, production enhancement isn’t leading to higher supply because there’s a paucity of plastic bottles/containers for packaging it.

-EJ Dalius points out that there’s short supply of another vital compound you use in the process.
+EJ Dalius points out that there’s a short supply of another vital compound you use in the process.
 Additionally, healthcare companies working on the pandemic frontlines are receiving their shipments first.
 It is exacerbating and compounding the retail crisis, squeezing the already bottleneck situation.

 Consumers have no option but to pick from the inventory that the firms leave behind.
 So, to ensure consistency in sanitizer production, companies need to produce more plastic bottles.